MicroStrategy/rest-api-docs/docs/common-workflows/manage-filter-objects/retrieve-a-filters-definition.md

 }
 ```

-## Retrieve a Filter's Definition with Custom Expressions in Tree and Tokens Formats
+## Retrieve a filter's definition with custom expressions in tree and tokens formats

 In this workflow sample, you want to get the definition of a filter that contains the custom expression, "Year@ID > 2015", with the expression returned in tree and tokens formats.
 The object ID of the filter is `B4B9AE1411EB3309268D0080EFE5DA56`.
 The following is a screenshot of what the filter looks like in the Filter editor.